Introduction

 Increased Heart Rate

-In some cases, heart rate can raise as much as 25% with salt restriction, and this increase in heart rate, if let go on over time, will increase risk of CVD and cardiac events.
+In some cases, heart rate can raise as much as 25% in an individual who doesn’t get enough dietary sodium.
+This increase in heart rate, if it lasts a prolonged period, will increase the risk of cardiovascular disease and cardiac events.

 Raises Insulin Levels

-When you restrict sodium intake, the body has compensation mechanisms to ensure that you still have adequate sodium within the body, and one of these mechanisms is a rise in insulin levels.
+When you have reduced sodium intake, your body has compensation mechanisms to ensure that you still have enough sodium within the body, and one of these mechanisms is a rise in insulin levels.

-As we talked about earlier when we talked about salt-sensitive hypertension, insulin acts at the kidneys to help retain salt, so, in effect, this restriction of sodium causes the body to elevate basal insulin levels in order to help retain more salt at the levels of the kidneys.
+As we talked about earlier when we talked about salt-sensitive hypertension, insulin acts at the kidneys to help retain salt, so, in effect, reduced sodium intake causes the body to elevate basal insulin levels in order to help retain more salt in the kidneys.

 Kidney and Adrenal Stress

 The real kidney stress occurs when the kidneys have to significantly ramp up their salt reabsorption.
-This process is taxing and requires ATP to do so, so if you’re consistently eating a low sodium diet, this can stress the kidneys over time.
+This process is taxing and actively requires the body to expend calories (not a good thing in this instance) to complete the process, so if you’re consistently eating foods with low sodium content, this can stress the kidneys over time.

-As far as the adrenals, as we talked about earlier, a low salt diet is going to increase the levels of epinephrine and norepinephrine in the blood, and if sodium levels are quite low, this will also increase cortisol.
-Therefore, on a long-term salt-restricted diet, this could potentially cause more adrenal stress than we want.
+As far as the adrenals, as we talked about earlier, a low salt diet will increase the levels of epinephrine and norepinephrine in the blood, and if sodium levels are quite low, this will also increase cortisol (your stress hormone).
+Therefore, a long-term salt-restricted diet could potentially cause more adrenal stress than we want.

 Triglycerides and Cholesterol

-Just for another example, in a 2012 RCT comparing different salt intakes, the arm with the lowest sodium intake only had a 1% decrease in blood pressure in hypertensives (no decrease in individuals with normal blood pressure), but there was a consistent 7% increase in triglycerides.
+Just for another example, in a 2012 randomized controlled trial comparing different salt intakes, the group with the lowest sodium intake only had a 1% reduction on blood pressure in hypertensives and no decrease in individuals with normal blood pressure, but there was a consistent 7% increase in triglycerides.

 Triglycerides are one of the more important markers on a lipid panel, and elevated levels can indicate insulin resistance.
 Insulin levels play highly into triglyceride levels, so this makes sense if the diet was also raising the insulin levels.

 Most things in nutrition are individualized and sodium intake is no different, so how do you know how much sodium you should take in every day?
-This depends on a lot of factors, so let’s go through a few.
+This depends on a lot of factors.

-The average healthy individual (good insulin sensitivity, etc) with average activity levels, eating moderate macros all the way around would be totally fine on 4000 to 6000mg/day – 5000mg might be a good sweet spot.
+The average healthy individual (good insulin sensitivity, etc.) with average activity levels, eating moderate macros all the way around would be totally fine on 4,000–6,000 mg/day — 5000 mg of sodium might be a good sweet spot for your usual sodium intake.

 However, there are other factors that may increase your need for salt:

-Remember one of the things that causes sodium retention at the kidneys: Insulin.
-We then have to think about when insulin levels would be very low; one of those situations would be a ketogenic diet.
+Remember, one of the things that causes sodium retention in the kidneys is insulin.
+We then have to think about when insulin levels would be very low; one of those situations would be when someone is following a ketogenic diet.

-Indeed, if someone is very low carb or ketogenic, that sodium figure would increase to around 7000 to 8000 mg baseline, and even more if they’re highly active since the kidneys waste a lot of sodium in these states.
+If someone eats a very low-carb or ketogenic diet, their daily sodium intake recommendation would increase to around 7,000–8,000 mg as a baseline, and even more if they’re highly active since the kidneys waste a lot of sodium when insulin levels are rock bottom.

 Chronically Low Calorie

-The reason behind this one is much the same as the last one; low insulin.
-If someone has been underfeeding themselves compared to their energy expenditure, and is very lean, insulin is going to also be at a rock bottom state.
+The reason behind needing a high salt intake when eating chronically low calories is much the same as the last one; low insulin.
+If someone has been underfeeding themselves compared to their energy expenditure and is very lean, insulin is going to also be at a rock bottom state.

-Obviously, the best move here is to increase calories and reverse diet, but if its a situation where that’s not available yet; such as someone is dieting hard for a photoshoot, then sodium needs will be increased.
+Obviously, the best move here is to increase calories and reverse diet, but if it’s a situation where that’s not available yet, such as someone is dieting hard for a photoshoot or competition, then sodium needs will be higher.
 Probably not to the same level as a ketogenic diet, but close.

 Untreated Hypothyroidism or Adrenal Insufficiency

 Untreated hypothyroidism causes a decrease in cardiac output, and with that, anti-diuretic hormone (ADH) levels increase.
-ADH is another fluid balance hormone; when elevated, we retain water, and when low, we let go of water.
+ADH is another fluid balance hormone.
+When ADH is elevated, we retain water, and when it’s low, we let go of water.

-Connecting that to sodium, as ADH levels increase, this decreases the ability to excrete free water and regulate sodium levels in the blood correctly.
-In addition to that, it’s been observed that some hypothyroid patients have higher urinary excretion of sodium as well.
-This can be mitigated by treating the hypothyroidism; either the underlying issue causing it or with medication (preferably the former).
+Connecting that to sodium, as ADH levels increase, this decreases the ability to excrete water and regulate sodium levels in the blood correctly.
+In addition to that, it’s been observed that some hypothyroid patients have higher urinary sodium excretion as well.
+This can be mitigated by treating the hypothyroidism; either the underlying issue causing it or with medication, or both.

 In adrenal insufficiency, we see the exact same mechanism.
 If someone is cortisol deficient, ADH rises in order to compensate, and then we have the whole process we just explained happening again.